EliusHHimel/Chitrokar-Bot/README.md

 - Photo background remover.

-First write `$bgx` as command and then choose your photo from your computer that you want to colorize and send.
+First write `$bgx` as command and then choose your photo from your computer and send.
 Example:

 ```